qnx-ports/build-files/ports/weston/README.md

 ./transfer.sh
 ```
 ## Structure
-he following assumes that all dependency packages (from SDP) **and** all components built as part of this project are installed to the same location on the host machine.
+the following assumes that all dependency packages (from SDP) **and** all components built as part of this project are installed to the same location on the host machine.
 This location is referred to as `$INSTALL_DIR`.
 Adjust process accordingly if components built from this project are installed elsewhere.

 Usually, in the default QNX host machine configuration, `$INSTALL_DIR`=`$QNX_TARGET`. `$PROCESSOR` indicates the target-specific install folder (i.e. aarch64le or x86_64).